 1. google cache

-The Google Cache shows other things than the snippet in the SERPs?
-Well, the cache does not always have to be updated so quickly, is partly also dependent on the strength of the page itself.
-However, you know your page best and can say whether normally after 5 days the cache is updated or not.
-Maybe you can even find an example, where the cache is more up to date than the SERP is?
+The Google Cache shows things other than the snippet in the SERPs?
+Well, the cache doesn't always have to be updated so quickly, it also depends partly on the strength of the page itself.
+However, you know your site best and can say whether the cache is normally updated after 5 days or not.
+Maybe you can even find an example where the cache is more up-to-date than the SERP is?

 2. data centers are very unsynchronized or even down

 There is always a small flux in the synchronization of the data centers.
 However, it can currently be observed that some data centers are not accessible at all.
-A high level of asynchrony of the individual data centers suggests that computational power is subtracted in order to create something (a new Index?) to be recalculated.
-You can easily determine this by directly addressing data centers during site queries or by checking the data centers in general on a regular basis.
+A high level of asynchrony of the individual data centers suggests that computing power is being diverted to create something (a new Index?) to be recalculated.
+You can easily determine this by directly addressing data centers during site queries or by regularly checking the data centers in general.

 3. links and statistics in webmaster tools are not updated